 Keep in mind that the average applicant to The Consortium has three to five years of work experience — a key part of a strong business school application.

 As soon as you can, take the GMAT or GRE.
 The Graduate Management Admissions Test (GMAT) is still the standard and accepted at all schools.
-The Graduate Record Examination (GRE) is increasingly being accepted at more schools; 15 of 17 Consortium member schools accept it.
+The Graduate Record Examination (GRE) is increasingly being accepted at more schools; all of our Consortium member schools accept it.

 Take the GRE or GMAT before you graduate or soon after, while you’re still conditioned to study.
 Plus, as a full-time student, you’ll be able to get discounts on prep materials and courses – or even a free practice test.

-Five years sounds like a long time, but it goes fast.
-This is the time to get a job, internship or even a volunteer position in your industry.
+Use the five years before applying to business school to get a job, internship or even a volunteer position in your industry.
 Explore your interests and get the experience you need.